-The Stat-Analysis tool can be used to simply filter out specific STAT lines based on user-specified search criteria.
+The Stat-Analysis "filter" job simply filters out specific STAT lines based on user-specified search criteria.
 All of the STAT lines that are retained from one or many files are written to a single output file.
 The output file for filtered STAT lines must be specified using the -dump row job command option.

-1The GO Index is a summary measure for NWP models that is used by the US Air Force.
+&lt;sup>1The GO Index is a summary measure for NWP models that is used by the US Air Force.
 It combines verification statistics for several forecast variables and lead times.